maciekiwaniuk/maciekiwaniuk/README.md

 # Hello 👋
 > My name is Maciek.
 I am a student of computer science at Bialystok University of Technology.
-I work as PHP Developer at [Transparent Data](https://transparentdata.pl/en).
+I work as Full-stack developer at [Transparent Data](https://transparentdata.pl/en).

 ## Mainly focused on